Dun Cow: Dunsmore Heath

 The Dun Cow was said to be a savage beast roaming Dunsmore Heath, an area west of Dunchurch, near Rugby in Warwickshire, which was reputedly slain by Guy of Warwick.
 A large narwhal tusk is still exhibited at Warwick Castle as one of the ribs of the Dun Cow.
 The fable held that the cow belonged to a giant, and was kept on Mitchell's Fold (middle fold), Shropshire.
-Its milk was inexhaustible; but one day an old woman who had filled her pail, wanted to fill her riddle (sieve) as well.
+Its milk was inexhaustible; but one day an old witch who had filled her pail, wanted to fill her riddle (sieve) as well.
 This so enraged the animal that she broke loose from the fold and wandered to Dunsmore Heath, where she was slain by Guy of Warwick.

 Isaac Taylor, in his Words and Places (p.
 269), says the dun cow is a corruption of the Dena Gau (Danish region) in the neighbourhood of Warwick, with Gau in German meaning "region or country".
 If this explanation is correct, the great achievement of Guy of Warwick may have been a victory over the Danes, and taking from them their settlement near Warwick.